TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Glossary.rst

 Top level objects
-   As described in :ref:`t3coreapi:typoscript-syntax-introduction` TypoScript templates are converted into a multidimensional PHP array.
+   As described in :ref:`t3coreapi:typoscript-syntax-introduction` TypoScript configuration is converted into a multidimensional PHP array.
-   You can view this in the TypoScript object browser.
+   You can view this in the :ref:`submodule-active-typoscript`.
 Top level objects are located on the top level.
 Top level objects are for example `config`, `page` and `plugin`.